MPF Conservation assessed the Jantzen Beach Carousel in 2018, and subsequently treated three horses and several decorative objects from the carousel.

 Videos to recap the processes are located at the bottom of this page, and on Vimeo.

 Above, Patriotic’s romance side, below, the backside before treatment.

 The white horses were originally bright white, not off-white.
 We easily discerned this through images of this and other Parker carousels, and in our own removal of the layers.
-The tinge was an overcoating of an amber synthetic varnish, plus grime.
-The last overcoating was applied over dirt; they did not clean Patriotic.
-The overcoat wiped off easily.
+The yellow tinge was an overcoating of an amber synthetic varnish, plus grime.
+The last overcoating was applied over dirt; they did not clean Patriotic before applying overcoats, and so, the overcoat also wiped off easily.

-There was much grime on Patriotic, seen in all these early images.
+There was so much grime on Patriotic, seen in all these early images.

-A decade plus earlier a restoration was performed where the horses were chemically dip stripped.
+A decade earlier a restoration was performed where the horses were chemically dip stripped.
 This caused joints to shrink and substrates to contract.
-We rarely advise this type of stripping, because it causes more damage to an object in most instances.
+We rarely advise this type of stripping, because it causes more damage to an object than other options.
 After the 1995 restoration, joints continued to loosen, composites and glues continued to fail, and areas of rot, hidden beneath inappropriate repairs fell apart.
-Maintenance crews used nails and screws to hold parts in place.
+Maintenance crews used large nails (sometimes construction) and screws to hold parts in place.

-There are less invasive ways to remove paints and varnishes from historic surfaces, and MPFC believes there is rarely a reason to dip strip.
-We prove this below in our work on Patriotic, below.
+There is rarely a reason to dip strip to remove paints and varnishes from historic surfaces.
+We prove this in our work on Patriotic.

 Dozens of keylocks (shown right) were made in two sizes for many items in the project.
 The keylocks were then modified as necessary for a specific area.
 This was more efficient than making the proper keylock for each break on the various horses.
 Mortise were routed to bisect major breaks and butterfly keys were glued into position, anchoring both ends of the butterfly into the superstructure.